datanav/docs/rdf-support.rst

 Introduction
 ============

-Sesam node has several features to facilitate working with RDF data both as input, when doing transforms and finally when exposing or producing data for external consumption.
+Sesam has several features to facilitate working with RDF data both as input, when doing transforms and finally when exposing or producing data for external consumption.

-In this document we will cover what you need to know when working with RDF data with the Sesam Node.
+In this document we will cover what you need to know when working with RDF data with Sesam.

 Core Concepts
 -------------

-First, a short recap of the core concepts when working with RDF, see the `RDF standard <https://www.w3.org/standards/techs/rdf#w3c_all>`_ for more detail:
+First, a short recap of the core concepts when working with RDF, see the `RDF standard <https://www.w3.org/standards/techs/rdf#w3c_all>`_ for more details:

 The RDF data model consists in essence of statements about a particular subject.
 This is given as a *triple*: